How To Check Whey Protein Is Original Or Not

 Perform a Solubility Test

 The solubility test is a simple yet effective way to assess the quality of your whey protein.
 Mix a scoop of whey protein with water and observe how well it dissolves.
-Original whey protein should dissolve relatively easily with minimal clumping.
+Now, original whey protein should dissolve relatively easily with minimal clumping.
 If it forms large clumps or doesn't mix well, it could be a sign of poor quality or a fake product.

 Trust Your Instincts

-For example, if you've been using a particular brand of whey protein for years and suddenly notice a change in the product's appearance, smell, or taste, it's possible that you've purchased a counterfeit product.
+Here's one way to look at it: if you've been using a particular brand of whey protein for years and suddenly notice a change in the product's appearance, smell, or taste, it's possible that you've purchased a counterfeit product.
 In such cases, it's best to contact the manufacturer and inquire about the issue.

 Consider Third-Party Testing